 One of the worrying things about these types of collars is that they can contain inferior materials, including old leather belts (which are more porous than new leather used in commercial collars and prone to stretching), yarn, ribbons, nylon cord, T-shirt material, and more.
 While these collars may be cute, they are of dubious strength and safety.
 The same goes for store-bought collars that are very cheaply made.

-It's also popular to add beads, feathers, sequins, bows, charms, treat holders, and other fashionable, decorative elements to dog collars, but these can be dangerous for dogs to ingest and should be avoided unless you are closely attending your dog.
+It's also popular to add beads, feathers, sequins, bows, charms, treat holders, or other fashionable, decorative elements to dog collars, but these can be dangerous for dogs to ingest and should be avoided unless you are closely attending your dog.

 Though you may choose to make a pretty collar for the holidays or a photo session, NEVER leave your dog unattended with a DIY collar or collar accessories.
 Homemade pet collars have not gone under any safety testing, contrary to most well-made collars.
 While DIY collars can be fun, only use these when the dog is under your supervision for their safety.
 It's not a good idea to attach leashes or ID tags to these types of collars, either.